cs130-w21/16/README.md

 #### To Run Server Locally (for testing purposes)

 Only works for testing on simulators being run on the same device as development
+- Ensure that the propser secrets.js file is located in the backend/ directory
 - run `backend/run_server.sh` to start the server with the master routes.js file from dev/master branch.
 - if you have made any changes to route.js or any backend code, run `backend/run_server.sh <yourbranchname in github>` to create a local Docker container with your branch's backend code.
 - Configure [Queries.js](https://github.com/cs130-w21/16/blob/master/app/util/Queries.js) to have `const ip='http://localhost` and `const port=8888` if running master routes.js or `const port=8080` if running new/changed backend code.